 In these circumstances, the District will follow its previously developed policies, procedures, and plans including, but not limited to, the District-wide school safety plan and building-level emergency response plan(s).
-To the extent that any District policy, procedure, or plan is in any way inconsistent with or conflicts with federal, state, or county law, regulation, or executive order released for the purpose of addressing the extraordinary circumstance, the federal, state, or county law, regulation, or executive order will govern.
-Additionally, the Board may adopt resolutions or take other actions as needed to respond to changes in federal, state, or county law, regulation, or executive order to provide further direction during an extraordinary circumstance.
+To the extent that any District policy, procedure, or plan is in any way inconsistent with or conflicts with federal, state, or county law, regulation, or executive order released for the purpose of addressing the extraordinary circumstance, the federal, state, or county law, regulation, or executive order actions as needed to respond to changes in federal, state, or county law, regulation, or executive order to provide further direction during an extraordinary circumstance.

-Fort Edward Union Free School District NUMBER
+Fort Edw ard Union Free School District NUMBER

-ADMINISTRATION
+ADMINIS STRATION

-1.1 Administrative Personnel 4110
+1.1 Administrative Personnel

-ADMINI STRATIVE OPERATIONS
+ADMINISTRATIVE OPERATIONS

-2.1 Administrative Organization and Operation 4210

-2.2 Administrative Authority 4220

-2.3 District Committees 4230

-2.4 Evaluation of the Superintendent and Other Administrative Staff 4240
+2.1 Administrative Organization and Operation Administrative Authority District Committees 2.4 Evaluation of the Superintendent and Other Administrative Staff

-CENTRA AL OFFICE AND BUILDING ADMINISTRATION
+CENTRAL OFFICE AND BUILDING ADMINISTRATION

-3.1 Superintendent of Schools 4310

-3.2 Superintendent-Board Relations 4320
+3.1 Superintendent of Schools 4310 3.2 Superintendent-Board Relations 4320